-8.21 The LFI must prominently display risk warnings related to digital currencies on its website and platform.
-These risk warnings must be clearly visible to clients to ensure they are adequately informed of the potential risks and volatility associated with digital currencies.
+8.21 An LFI must prominently display risk warnings related to Digital Currencies on its website and platform.
+These risk warnings must be clearly visible to clients to ensure they are adequately informed of the potential risks and volatility associated with Digital Currencies.
 The details of the risk warnings are as specified under paragraphs 8.22 and 8.23.

-8.22 As part of general controls, the risk warning shall at the minimum incorporate the following matters:
+8.22 As part of general controls, the risk warning shall at a minimum incorporate the following:

 - (i) Digital currencies are vulnerable to cyber-attacks, which may result in theft.
-Recovering lost or stolen digital currency is often limited or impossible. - (ii) Risks associated with digital currencies include anonymity, the irreversibility of transactions, accidental transactions, issues with transaction recording, and settlement challenges. - (iii) Technological difficulties experienced by the LFI may hinder access to or use of a client's digital currencies. - (iv) There is no recognised compensation scheme available for providing redress to aggrieved participants. - (v) Labuan FSA does not endorse any of the digital currencies listed by LFIs for trading by their clients.
+Recovering lost or stolen digital currency is often limited or impossible.

-8.23 For stablecoins and non-backed digital currencies, additional controls are required and the risk warning should further include the following disclosures:
+- (ii) Risks associated with digital currencies include anonymity, the irreversibility of transactions, accidental transactions, issues with transaction recording, and settlement challenges. - (iii) Technological difficulties experienced by the LFI may hinder access to or use of a client's digital currencies. - (iv) There is no recognised compensation scheme available for providing redress to aggrieved participants.

-- (i) Digital currencies are not backed by any government. - (ii) Digital currencies are highly volatile and their value can fall quickly (including stablecoins, if they lose their stability peg). - (iii) Investors may lose some or all of their investment.
+8.23 For stablecoins and traditional cryptocurrencies, additional controls are required and the risk warning should further include the following:

-- (iv) Digital currencies may lack liquidity or transferability. - (v) Investing in digital currencies differs from investing in traditional investments such as securities.
+- (i) Digital currencies are not legal tender and not backed by any government. - (ii) Digital currencies are highly volatile and their value can fall quickly (including stablecoins, if they lose their stability peg). - (iii) Investors may lose some or all of their investment. - (iv) Digital currencies may lack liquidity or transferability. - (v) Investing in digital currencies differs from investing in traditional investments such as securities.

-8.24 The LFI is required to disclose the following information on its website/platform to ensure transparency:
+8.24 An LFI is required to disclose the following information on its website/platform to ensure transparency: